-Due to rum's global production, there are really no set standards for its production and this can lead to some difficult choices, particularly when it comes to aged or gold rums.
+Due to rum's global production, there are really no set standards for its production.
+This can lead to some difficult choices, particularly when it comes to aged or gold rums.

-It is very important to read the label on gold rums if you want to learn a bit about their production (though not all labels are as revealing as others).
-Some gold rums are blends of rums of various ages, others are a straight rum aged for a specific amount of time, while still others (typically cheaper ones) are blended... with spirits other than rum or may contain artificial colors to give them the amber color.
+It is very important to read the label on gold-colored rums if you want to learn a bit about their production (though not all labels are as revealing as others).
+Some gold rums are blends of rums of various ages, others are a straight rum aged for a specific amount of time, while still others (typically cheaper ones) are... blended with spirits other than rum or may contain artificial colors to give them the amber color.

-It is also important to note here that not all rums require the same amount of time in the barrel.
-Climate plays a large role in aging times and the Caribbean's warm, humid climate can make a rum in just a few years that tastes similar to an American rum that has been aged for a decade or more.
+It is also important to note that not all rums require the same amount of time in the barrel.
+Climate plays a large role in aging times.
+For instance, the Caribbean's warm, humid climate can make a rum in just a few years that tastes similar to an American rum that has been aged for a decade or more.

 Less than $15

 - Fernandes 19 Gold - Trinidad

 - Ron Castillo Gold - Puerto Rico